telerik/blazor-docs/components/grid/selection/cells.md

 ---
-title: Cells Selection
+title: Cell Selection
 page_title: Grid - Cells Selection
-description: Cell selection in the Grid for Blazor.
+description: Learn how to select cell  in Blazor Grid component.
+Explore the selected cells.
+Discover cell selection bevahior when combined with other Grid features.
+Try the practical sample code for cell selection.
 slug: components/grid/selection/cells
 tags: telerik,blazor,grid,selection,cells
 position: 5
 ---

-# Cells Selection
+# Cell Selection

 The Grid component offers support for single or multiple cells selection.
+You can select a cell with mouse click anywhere in the cell.
+You can access the collection of selected cells, use this collection and manipulate it.
+You can follow and respond to the event of selection.

 In this article: